obymael/hivemind.exe/README.md

 ### Prerequisites

-Before installing BloomWatch, ensure you have the following installed:
+Before installing hivemind.exe, ensure you have the following installed:

 - **Node.js** (v16 or higher)
 - **npm** or **yarn**